snobear/mugsy/README.md

 #### Install

-(rpm is forthcoming.
-Just need to find a public yum repo to serve it from)
+Download the latest rpm from el6/rpms/ and install:

 ```
-sudo yum install mugsy
+sudo yum install ./mugsy-0.5.10-1.x86_64.rpm
 ```

 #### Setup and run